programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 The first step is to upload your image to a web server.
 For the sake of this lesson, upload an image to a repository on GitHub.com and serve it through GitHub Pages, where you will also host the manifests later.

 Create a new repository on GitHub.
 Create a new folder for `images` and another for `manifests`.
-In the new repository, click 'uploading an existing file.'
+In the new repository, click **Add file > Upload files**.
 Upload your image files.

 To serve the images to the web, go to the repository home and click Settings > GitHub Pages.
 Set the Source to 'Deploy from a branch' and the Branch to 'main /(root)'.

-Your image should now be available at 'https://`YOUR GITHUB USERNAME`.github.io/`YOUR REPO NAME`/images/`YOUR IMAGE FILENAME`'.
+Your image should now be available at `https://YOUR-GITHUB-USERNAME.github.io/YOUR-REPO-NAME/images/YOUR-IMAGE-FILENAME`.

 ### Find the Identifiers for Your Image